All Episodes

 Obama lied.

-That's what the freedom of uh employer free choice act's all about.
+That's what the Freedom of Free Choice Act's all about.

-But you know, the the stating about the targeting for assassination, the only people being targeted for assassination in Colombia are the fark guerrillas who are who are supported by drug dealing and by Hugo Chavez.
+But, you know, the stating about the targeting for the only people being targeted for assassination in Colombia are the FARC guerrillas who are supported by drug dealing and by Hugo Chavez.

-And for that, for him to say that he's he's he's either ignorant, which I doubt it, because I don't think Obama's ignorant, but he support that means he's supporting Hugo Chavez's um look on the future of South America.
+And for that, for him to say that, he's either ignorant, which I doubt it, because I don't think Obama's ignorant, but that means he's supporting Hugo Chavez's look on the future of South America.

-United States, the people of America have got to wake up and notice these little these little gaps that Obama throws out there.
+And the United States, the people of America have got to wake up and notice these little gaps that Obama throws out there.

 Because it's a dangerous future for us.

-We are we're we're doing our best out there uh trying to wake people up.
+We're doing our best out there trying to wake people up.

 I think more people are awake than you know.